A curriculum doesn’t teach a child… a trained teacher does. This workshop provides foundational knowledge in structured literacy instruction.

 The Portland Reading Council is led by two outstanding literacy educators: Julie Owens, Associate Professor at Concordia University (on left) and Amy Morinville, Reading Intervention Teacher at Ron Russell Middle School in the David Douglas School District.

 Julie and Amy are skillfully leading our council board members to develop engaging projects and high quality professional learning opportunities to support your literacy work with students.

 A big thank you to Julie and Amy!

 Save $25!
 Receive membership in two professional literacy organizations!

 - Dual Membership in the Oregon Reading Association

 - Receive reduced registration fees at local workshops and ORA Institutes

 - Check out a set of books nominated for the Patricia Gallagher Children’s Choice Book Award to share with your students

 - Nominate a peer for a Literacy Shout Out or the Celebrate Literacy Award

-- Join fellow educators at a local Literacy Happy Hour
+- Join fellow educators at a local literacy event

 - Lending library of professional books and DVDs